marieBvr/TEs_genes_relationship_pipeline/README.md

 If it's not the case, check out the following links :
 - python 3 : [link](https://www.python.org/downloads/)
 - Rstudio/R >= 4.0.2 : [link](https://rstudio.com/products/rstudio/download/)

-An access to a terminal is also required.

 # Example